-The semantics of Collection.toArray(T[]) cannot be captured by the nullness type system syntax.
 The nullness type of the returned array depends on the size of the passed parameter.
 In particular, the returned array component is of type @NonNull if the following conditions hold:

 - The receiver collection's type argument (that is, the element type) is @NonNull, and - The passed array size is less than or equal to the collection size.
-The Nullness Checker uses these heuristics to handle the most common cases: - the argument has length 0: - an empty array initializer, e.g. c.toArray (new String[] {}), or - array creation tree of size 0, e.g. c.toArray (new String[0]). - array creation tree with a collection size() method invocation as argument c.toArray (new String[c.size()]).
+The Nullness Checker uses these heuristics to handle the most common cases: - the argument has length 0: - \ an empty array initializer, e.g. c.toArray(new String[] {}), or - \ array creation tree of size 0, e.g. c.toArray(new String[0]). - array creation tree with a collection size() method invocation as argument c.toArray (new String[c.size()]).

 Additionally, when you supply the -Alint=trustArrayLenZero command-line option, a call to Collection.toArray will be estimated to return an array with a non-null component type if the argument is a field access where the field declaration has a @ArrayLen(0) annotation.
 This trusts the @ArrayLen(0) annotation, but does not verify it.
-Run the Constant Value Checker (see Chapter 22, page 143) to verify that annotation.
+Run the Constant Value Checker (see Chapter 22, page 144) to verify that annotation.